Natural Health Products

 What else should I be aware of?

 Although there have been few reported side effects from using noni, its safety has not been adequately studied.
+Common side effects of noni are abdominal pain and nausea.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.